aimms/user-guide/aimms-ide/CPLEX/Parallel/CPLEX_Par_-_Parallel_Mode.rst

 Concurrent optimization can be opportunistic or deterministic.
 In either mode, when six or more threads are available, concurrent optimization launches primal simplex, dual simplex, and barrier optimizers by default.
 If ten threads are available to CPLEX, concurrent optimization launches primal simplex, dual simplex, barrier, and sifting (if sifting is applicable to the current type of problem).
-The concurrent optimizer is described in the section :ref:`option-CPLEX-parallel_concurrent_optimizer` .
+The concurrent optimizer is described in the section :ref:`CPLEX_Parallel_Concurrent_Optimizer`.